-Eastern Kentucky Counseling Center (EKUCC) Doctoral Internship Program Evaluation: To be completed by intern
+Eastern Kentucky Counseling Center (EKUCC)

+Doctoral Internship Program Evaluation: To be completed by intern
-Intern: Supervisor(s): Evaluation Interval (Please Circle): Mid-Point End of Year

-This Program Evaluation is utilized by EKUCC to continually improve and enhance the training program.
+Intern: Supervisor(s): Evaluation Interval (Please Circle): Mid-Point End of Year This Program Evaluation is utilized by EKUCC to continually improve and enhance the training program.
 All responses are reviewed by the Training Committee, and all feedback is carefully considered.
 Any ratings of "Poor" or "Fair" will result in action by the Training Committee to address the problematic item.
 Please include detailed explanatory comments wherever applicable in order to help us respond most effectively.

-Scoring Criteria: 1=Bad; 2=Poor; 3= Fair; 4= Good; 5= Excellent

-OVERALL INTERNSHIP EXPERIENCE

-Overall quality of training Opportunities for professional socialization with intern cohort Breadth of clinical intervention and assessment experience Satisfaction with number of client contacts Clarity of expectations and responsibilities for intern Climate of training environment as it relates to respect for diversity Case load was appropriate to meet educational needs

-Please provide any additional comments/feedback about your experience and provide explanations for any "poor" or "fair" ratings:
+Scoring Criteria: 1=Bad; 2=Poor; 3= Fair; 4 = Good; 5= Excellent OVERALL INTERNSHIP EXPERIEN NCE Overall quality of training Opportunities for professional socialization on with intern cohor t Breadth of clinical intervention and asses sment experience Satisfaction with number of client contac ts Clarity of expectations and responsibilities es for intern Climate of training environment as it rela ites to respect for div versity Case load was appropriate to meet educate tional needs Please provide any additional con explanations for any "poor" or "fa out your experience and p orovide

-WEEKLY GROUP TRAINING OPPORTUNITIES

-Weekly Didactic Seminar

-Group Supervision

-Supervision of Supervision

-Please provide any additional comments/feedback about your experience and provide explanations for any "poor" or "fair" ratings:

-Overall Quality of Training Within Required Competency Areas

-For the following items, please rate the quality of the training you have received in each.
-Please consider your experience with didactic seminars, professional development opportunities, and supervision, as well as direct clinical experiences and other experiential training.

-Research Quality of Training Comments:

-Ethical and Legal Standards Quality of Training Comments:

-Individual and Cultural Diversity Quality of Training Comments:
+WEEKLY GROUP TRAINING OPPORTUNITIES Weekly Didactic Seminar Group Supervision Supervision of Supervision Please provide any additional comments/feedback about your experence explanations for any "poor" or "fair" ratings: rience and provide Overall Quality of Training Within Required Competency Areas For the following items, please rate the quality of the training you have reconsider your experience with didactic seminars, professional developm and supervision, as well as direct clinical experiences and other experi ent opportunities, Research Quality of Training Comments: Ethical and Legal Standards Quality of Training Comments: Individual and Cultural Diversity Quality of Training Comments:

-Professional Values, Attitudes, and Behaviors

-Quality of Training Comments:

-Communication and Interpersonal Skills Quality of Training Comments:

-Assessment Quality of Training Comments:

-Intervention Quality of Training Comments:

-Supervision (recall that, for the purposes of this evaluation, you are rating the training you received in this required area of competence, NOT the supervision you received) Quality of Training Comments:
+Professional Values, Attitudes, and Behaviors Quality of Training Comments: Communication and Interpersonal Skills Quality of Training Comments: Assessment Quality of Training Comments: Intervention Quality of Training Comments: Supervision (recall that, for the purposes of this evaluation, you are received in this required area of competence, NOT the supervision you Quality of Training Comments: rating the training you ou received) Consultation and Interprofessional/Interdisciplinary Skills Quality of Training Comments: